CMake

 “Public money for public code” translates to adding new features, since this is visible in the final product.

-Where Did All the Fun Go Talk by Bogomil Shopov.
+Talk by Bogomil Shopov.
 Link to the details in the Reference section.

 Fun opening with an AI assistant replacing the speaker.
 Well, taking over the presentation.
 Directing it towards a Jean Claude van Damme presentation.

 Part of the fun comes from our heart.
 One example, is chair rowing.
 Not a lot of people remember this in the room (me included).
 Singing songs about what we do.
+The talk includes video examples of these things.

-Soft Reboot Talk by Luca Boccassi.
+Talk by Luca Boccassi.

 This talk is about a new systemd feature.
 Soft reboot.
 Targeted towards performance, service interruption.
 Service downtime should be minimized.